Implementation

 Relevance to everyday life

-We address important questions: What exactly is artificial intelligence?
+In this activity, we address important questions: What exactly is artificial intelligence?
 What does it mean for a computer to learn?
 Would a computer that learns to play a game optimally (e.g., chess) be intelligent?
 Is artificial intelligence even possible or not?

 Connection with the curriculum

-The activity belongs to computer science.
+This activity belongs to computer science.